-Companies like Vodafone and Nestle have already opened such innovation outposts in the Silicon Valley.
-This practice is becoming increasingly popular among Fortune 500 companies because being present where the trends actually occur can lead to massive changes in the direction undertaken by the leadership of a company.
+Companies like Vodafone and Nestle have already opened such innovation outposts in Silicon Valley.
+This practice is becoming increasingly popular among Fortune 500 companies.
+And why is that?
+Because being present where the trends actually occur leads to massive changes in the direction undertaken by a company's leadership.

 These three examples of corporate accelerator programs show one thing – there isn’t a universal approach towards fostering innovation and activating new business development opportunities.
 Some companies will employ one program at a time, others will launch multiple accelerators to address specific goals simultaneously.

 One thing is certain – most of these programs rely on an external source of innovation.
 Thus, an effective corporate accelerator program is heavily dependent on the availability of a flexible corporate framework and organizational alignment.